tctlrd/zfsbootmenu-autoinstaller/README.md

 This only applies if you enable a proxmox addon.
 Upon first boot and login the proxmox addon installation will start automatically.
 If it does not, or fails, you may need to manually (re-)run the script `./root/[pve|pbs|pmg]-setup.sh`
 After they complete, perform a reboot.
 Make sure your network config and /etc/hosts file are correct.
+The /etc/hosts file need to contain the machine's ip and hostname for proxmox ve to start correctly.
+`10.0.0.7 hostname`

 ## Important Notes